golded-plus/golded-plus/contrib/readme.txt

+This directory contains
-This directory contain an instructions for package managers of different OS.
+- an instructions for package managers of different OS
+- other helpful files like terminal settings for different terminals